Breword/tmux/Contributing.md

 - new-window, respawn-window, split-window and so on have -e to add environment variables - new-session should have this too.

+- It would be nice to have some more preset layouts.

 ### Medium things

 - At the moment, the optimization in screen-write.c is purely on lines